 WICHE’s Lumina-funded project Getting What You Pay For: Understanding Higher Education Appropriations, Tuition, and Financial Aid promoted informed decision making and the alignment of higher education appropriations, tuition, and financial aid policy by state legislators, to improve student access and success.
 WICHE sent copies of the project’s eight policy briefs to all members of the Hawai'i Legislature.
 Hawai'i also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions.

 Additionally, Hawai'i has participated in the Western Academic Leadership Forum, whose members address regional higher education issues and engage in resource sharing.
-Another WICHE initiative, the Western Alliance for Community College Academic Leaders, will bring academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The University of Hawai`i System, Hawai`i Community College, Honolulu Community College, Leeward Community College, Kapiolani Community College, Kauai Community College, University of Hawai‘i Maui College, and Windward Community College are members.
+Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+Hawai`i Community College, Honolulu Community College, Leeward Community College, Kapi'olani Community College, Kaua'7i Community College, University of Hawai‘i Maui College, and Windward Community College are members.

 WICHE held its 2011 fall meeting at Brigham Young University-Hawaii in Laie, drawing commissioners from 15 Western states.